apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 }
 ```

-A good practise is to first define a base engine params, it contains the common
+A good practice is to first define a base engine params, it contains the common
 parameters used in all evaluations (lines 7 to 8).
 With the base params, we
 construct the list of engine params we want to evaluation by
 adding or replacing the controller parameter.
 Lines 13 to 16 generate 3 engine